 What Are Your Goals?

-2. What is the problem, issue, or question that you are asking and addressing in your research?
+- What are the problems, issues, or questions you are asking and addressing in your research?

-• How does your work connect with a broader disciplinary conversation about this topic/problem in your field, and what does the synthesis work add to that conversation?
+- How does your work connect with a broader disciplinary conversation about this topic/problem in your field, and what does your work add to that conversation?

 SESYNC encourages S-E research teams to integrate knowledge users, including practitioners and decision makers from outside academia, directly into the research process.
 Co-development of research questions and agenda can ensure your outcomes are actionable.
 Forging relationships with knowledge users is a critical strategy for actionable science; however, it may not be possible to integrate everyone.
 Your goals for actionable science can be a template as you design your communication products, preferably at the beginning of a synthesis process.